hutscape/hutscape.github.io/_checklists/layout.md

       - name: Ensure Bill of Materials with vendor links and datasheets are ready
       - name: Ensure schematic is divided up into functional logical blocks
       - name: Refer to the correct datasheet version number
-      - name: Associate mostly SMD components with size <code>0805</code> for ease of manufacturing / assembly
+      - name: Associate mostly SMD components with size <code>0603</code> or other standards for ease of manufacturing / assembly
       - name: Ensure ERC passes
-      - name: Export fresh Netlist

   - title: Grid
     list:
-      - name: Set coarse grid size od <code>50 mils</code>
+      - name: Set coarse grid size od <code>50 mils (0.05 inch)</code>
-      - name: Import new Netlist
+      - name: Import all components from schematic

   - title: Net classes
     list: